todiane/corri-construction-p3/README.md

 The main technology used to create this program is Python HTML and CSS to change the background and add social media links.
+Google API
+Google Sheets

 ### Resources

-Codeanywhere
+- Codeanywhere
-Visual Studio Code (VSC)
+- Visual Studio Code (VSC)
-GitHub
+- GitHub
-Heroku
+- Heroku
-Font Awesome
+- Font Awesome
-Canva for help with images
+- Canva for help with images
-miro.com to create flow chart
+- miro.com to create flow chart

 ### Libraries
 [colorama Fore & Back](https://pypi.org/project/colorama/)